tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### What is it?

-*Scriptless Scripts* was coined and invented by mathematician Andrew Poelstra whereby scripting functionality is offered by scripts without actually requiring them on the block chain.
-It only works on the Mimblewimble block chain and makes use of a Schnorr signature (invented by Claus-Peter Schnorr) scheme that allows for signature aggregation without knowledge of any secret keys.
-Several signatures representing unique messages can be mathematically combined into a single signature.
-This is different to a normal multi-signature scheme where one message is signed by all. [[34]](https://bitcoinmagazine.com/articles/scriptless-scripts-how-bitcoin-can-support-smart-contracts-without-smart-contracts)
+*Scriptless Scripts* was coined and invented by mathematician Andrew Poelstra whereby scripting functionality is offered without actual scripts on the block chain to implement smart contracts.
+Currently it can only work on the Mimblewimble block chain and makes use of a specific Schnorr signature scheme that allows for signature aggregation, mathematically combining several signatures into a single signature, without having to prove Knowledge of Secret Keys (KOSK).
+This is known as the the *plain public-key model* where the only requirement is that each potential signer has a public key.
+The KOSK scheme requires that users prove knowledge (or possession) of the secret key during public key registration with a certification authority, and is one way to generically prevent rogue-key attacks.

+Signature aggregation properties sought here are ([[35]](https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures.html), [[36]](https://eprint.iacr.org/2018/068.pdf)):

+- Must be provably secure in the *plain public-key model*;
+- Must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys;
+- Must allow for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate;
+- Must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can to be done by anyone;
+- Must allow each signer to sign the same message;
+- Must allow each signer to sign their own message.

+This is different to a normal multi-signature scheme where one message is signed by all.

 Let's say Alice and Bob each needs to provide half a Schnorr signature for a transaction whereby Alice promises to reveal a secret to Bob in exchange for 1 crypto coin.
 Alice can calculate the difference between her half Schnorr signature and the Schnorr signature of the secret (adaptor signature) and hand it over to Bob.
 Bob then has the ability to verify the correctness of the adaptor signature without knowing the original signatures.
 Bob can then provide his half Schnorr signature to Alice so she can broadcast the full Schnorr signature to claim the crypto coin.
 By broadcasting the full Schnorr signature Bob has access to Alice's half Schnorr signature and he can then calculate the Schnorr signature of the secret because he already knows the adaptor signature, thereby claiming his prize.
 This is also known as Zero-Knowledge Contingent payments. ([[34]](https://bitcoinmagazine.com/articles/scriptless-scripts-how-bitcoin-can-support-smart-contracts-without-smart-contracts), [[37]](https://download.wpsoftware.net/bitcoin/wizardry/mw-slides/2017-03-mit-bitcoin-expo/slides.pdf))

-Mimblewimble is being sited by Andrew Poelstra as the ultimate *Scriptless Script*. [[37]](https://download.wpsoftware.net/bitcoin/wizardry/mw-slides/2017-03-mit-bitcoin-expo/slides.pdf)
+Mimblewimble is being sited by Andrew Poelstra as being the ultimate *Scriptless Script*. [[37]](https://download.wpsoftware.net/bitcoin/wizardry/mw-slides/2017-03-mit-bitcoin-expo/slides.pdf)

 #### Who does it?